rubix.galaxy package#

 rubix.galaxy.alignment module#

-Apply a rotation matrix to a set of positions.
+Apply a rotation matrix to a particle positions array.

 Parameters: